-Article 25 SIC is a directly applicable provision and can be applied by Member States without transposing national legislation.
+Article 25 SIC is a directly applicable provision and can be applied by MS without transposing national legislation.

-Only the Member State issuing the entry ban (Member State A) can lift the entry ban.
-If another Member State (Member State B) decides to issue a residence permit to the same person (after having carried out consultation with the Member State which had issued the entry ban), Member State A is obliged to withdraw the alert (Article 25(2) SIC) - but may nevertheless put the third-country national on its national list of alerts.
-The reasons underlying an existing entry ban issued by Member State A must be considered and taken into account by Member State B before issuing a residence permit (e.g. for family reunification purposes).
-In order to allow Member State B to properly take into account the underlying reasons for the entry ban, it is essential that Member State A provides the relevant information to Member State B in due time.
+Only the MS issuing the entry ban (MS A) can lift the entry ban.
+If another MS (MS B) decides to issue a residence permit to the same person (after having carried out consultation with the MS which had issued the entry ban), MS A is obliged to withdraw the alert (Article 25(2) SIC) - but may nevertheless put the third-country national on its national list of alerts.
+The reasons underlying an existing entry ban issued by MS A must be considered and taken into account by MS B before issuing a residence permit (e.g. for family reunification purposes).

-Those Member States which do not yet fully apply Schengen rules and therefore cannot (yet) directly apply Article 25 SIC, should nevertheless follow the spirit of Article 11(4) and contact - if they become aware (through whatever source of information including information from the applicant) that a person is subject of an entry ban issued by another Member State - the authorities which issued the entry ban.
-Before issuing a residence permit to the person, the Member State should seek to "take account of the interest" of the Member State which issued the entry ban.
+Those MS which do not yet fully apply Schengen rules and therefore cannot (yet) directly apply Article 25 SIC, should nevertheless follow the spirit of Article 11(4) and contact - if they become aware (through whatever source of information including information from the applicant) that a person is subject of an entry ban issued by another MS - the authorities which issued the entry ban.
+Before issuing a residence permit to the person, the MS should seek to "take account of the interest" of the MS which issued the entry ban.
+If the MS decides in the end to issue the residence permit, the other MS should withdraw the entry ban.